 Along with sharing two initiatives that HHSC is proud to administer, both the Quality Monitoring Program and the Music and Memory Program, Weizenbaum discusses the Center's work and how we are making a difference in long-term care in Texas.

 Weizenbaum adds why the focus on training nurses to enter and work in long-term care settings is as important today as ever before.

 To find and compare nursing homes in Texas, visit the HHSC long-term care Services page.

-Dionne-Vahalik provides information on how the many free resources available through the Center for Excellence in Long Term Care is serving a critical need of providing training to healthcare workers in Texas by way of education modules, social media, and the website.
+Dionne-Vahalik provides information on how the many free resources available through the Center for Excellence in Aging Services and Long Term Care is serving a critical need of providing training to healthcare workers in Texas by way of education modules, social media, and the website.

 Additional resources Dionne-Vahalik encourages health workers to sign-up for include other social media pages like the Texas Nursing Facility Quality Improvement Coalition and free journals that provide helpful information like Alzheimer's & Dementia Weekly.
 The HHSC website also lists any current and future training events held regularly at facilities statewide.
 To receive assistance on how you can access these events or perhaps host a training at your own facility email TQM@dads.state.tx.us.